M66B/FairEmail/docs/FAQ-fr-rFR.md

 <br />

 <a name="faq45"></a>
 **(45) How can I fix 'This key is not available.
-To use it, you must import it as one of your own!' ?**
+Pour l'utiliser, vous devez l'importer comme l'un des vôtres ! » ?**

 You'll get the message *This key is not available.
 To use it, you must import it as one of your own!* when trying to decrypt a message with a public key.
 To fix this you'll need to import the private key.